- speakermikeghouse@gmail.com

 - A NON-PROFIT ORGANIZATION

-For nearly three decades, the Center for Pluralism has worked to bring people together across faiths, cultures, and communities—creating spaces for dialogue, understanding, and shared civic engagement.
+For nearly three decades, the Center for Pluralism has worked to bring people together across faiths, cultures, races, and communities—creating spaces for dialogue, understanding, and shared civic engagement.
 Since 1996, the organization has served as a platform where differences are respected, conversations are encouraged, and common ground is actively built.

 However, these interactions may lead to misunderstandings and conflicts, which we must work to prevent.
 Individuals should feel secure in their faith, culture, gender, race, sexual orientation, and ethnicity.